EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 ## 1.1 Project Description

-The goal of this task was to understand how a computer starts and prepares hardware before loading the operating system.
+The goal of this task is to understand how a computer starts and prepares the hardware before loading the operating system.

 The focus was on the startup process to:

-- **Understand System Startup:** Reviewed each step from power on to operating system loading.
+- **Understand System Startup:** Reviewed each step from powering on to operating system loading.
-- **Identify Hardware Checks:** Studied how the system verifies hardware using Power On Self Test.
+- **Identify Hardware Checks:** Studied how the system verifies hardware using a power-on self-test.
-- **Understand Boot Control:** Learned how firmware controls boot order and system startup behavior.
+- ** Understanding Boot Control:** Learning how firmware controls boot order and system startup behavior.
-- **Improve Security Awareness:** Identified how Secure Boot protects the system from unsafe startup code.
+- ** Improving Security Awareness:** Identifying how Secure Boot protects the system from unsafe startup codes.

-This helps improve troubleshooting skills for systems that fail to boot correctly.
+This helps improve the troubleshooting skills for systems that fail to boot correctly.

 ## 1.2 Technical Task / Troubleshooting Process

-The process focused on how firmware controls system startup and how hardware is validated before the operating system loads.
+The process focused on how the firmware controls the system startup and how the hardware is validated before the operating system loads.

 **Key Actions & Observations**